levindong/tmdb-proxy/README.md

 **Vercel serverless proxy for TMDB API access from China** 🇨🇳 → 🌍

-This proxy allows LevinStreaming app to access TMDB API from regions where it's blocked or restricted.
+This proxy allows ANYAPP to access TMDB API from regions where it's blocked or restricted.

 ---